jasondonnellya/easy-nuxt/README.md

 ### Components

+Strapi components are registered through the Easy Nuxt API by running the /easy-nuxt/strapi/import.js

 The Strapi components for easy-nuxt are not based on classes but instead use Bulma at the moment and a Template version of Strapi that I will release as a seperate respository.
 Ideally these will be re-created using a variety of CSS frameworks after they are supported.
 These components are helpers such as Products, Product, Blogs, Blog, Stripe etc.

 The purpose of the Strapi components is to provide an easy integration with a Strapi Blog, E Commerce and General functionality such as maintenance pages etc. Ideally these features will be provided in a containerized template that you can easy disable or enable different portions of the template.